renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

   to do its job, and what is gives back (the return type).

-If the name of the function is not enough for us to understand what it does, well, it probably has a bad name in the first place... but we should also look at the type signature of the function, which is basically the types of the arguments (what we pass in) and the type of the return value (what we get out).
+If the name of the function is not enough for us to understand what it does, well, it probably has a bad name in the first place... but we should also look at the type signature of a function, which is made up by the types of the arguments (what we pass in) and the type of the return value (what we get out), when we need to find out the purpose of a function.
 This is valuable information!

 ## Representing and using lists

 Our maths program is starting to become somewhat useful.
 But it's still quite limited.
 For example, it only takes two numbers as input.
 What if we wanted to be able to allow the user to enter any number of inputs to perform more complex operations?

 We must have a way to represent a list, or sequence of values, not only single values.
-Enter `Tuple` and the more generic `Sequence`:
+You can declare and use a list using the following syntax:

 {% highlight ceylon %}
 value sequence = [1,2,3];